astronomer/docs/software_versioned_docs/version-0.30/cli-release-notes.md

 Release date: August 18, 2022

-### New command to run commands in local Airflow containers
+### New command to run commands in local Apache Airflow® containers

 You can now run bash commands in any locally running Airflow container using `astro dev bash`.